 In the middle of the barrel is the focusing ring.
 It is made of metal, not rubberized and has solid small incisions in order to make it convenient to rotate it.
 It is rotated by 270 degrees.

 View at MFD

-By rotating the ring, lens is extended by 12mm.
-It is a pity that I could not use it housing on reflex camera Nikon.
+By rotating the ring, the lens is extended by 12mm.
+It is a pity that I could not use it housing on Nikon reflex camera.

 On the barrel applied focusing scale in meters, and the depth of field tags at different apertures.

 Below, near the bayonet is 10mm black decorative ring.
 It is because of this ring, this version received by collectors the name «Black Belt».

 This copy has M39 thread.
 But there are also versions bayonet M-mount.

 The diaphragm closes smoothly and has 15 blades it is not blackened.

 The front element is covered with a metal cap, which flaunts embossed Leica logo.

 The lens is composed of two parts.
 The front part is optical, elements in barrel, and the back part is mechanical, focusing helicoid.